hartwigmedical/hmftools/sage/README.md

   - `REALIGNED` - Core and both flanks match read exactly but offset from the expected position.
   - `ALT` - variant matches but CORE does not

-Note that CORE must match precisely whereas errors are tolerated in flanks so long as raw base qual at mismatch base < 20.
+Note that errors are tolerated in flanks so long as raw base qual at mismatch base < 20.
+The CORE must match precisely except for INS over 20 bases in length where 1 mismatch with raw base qual <20 is tolerated per 20 bases of insertion.

 Failing any of the above matches, SAGE searches for matches that would occur if a repeat in the complete read context was extended or retracted.
 Matches of this type we call 'jitter' and are tallied as `LENGTHENED` or `SHORTENED`.